oflarcade/reactJs-PWA-/README.md

 ### TAAJ Progressive Web Application

-This is a simple app for Taaj-supermarche, a belgian supermarket, to create a display of their daily promotion for their IOS clients.
+This is a simple app for Taaj-supermarche, a belgian supermarket, displaying their daily promotion for their IOS clients.

+The app uses redux store for managing both french and Deutsh language.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).